samisquires/dig-eg-gaz.github.io/_pages/analysis/2017/ukah-analysis.md

 ##### XPath and The Historical Context

 It is safe to say that there may be more about the insurance firms to be found in the newspaper apart from in advertisements,  and the key to finding that information lies in the _Gazette_'s articles.
 I had some success searching for key words  such as "fire," or "disaster" in paragraphs using XPath.
 And the fact that the majority of insurance firms in the _Gazette_ specialize in fire insurance is no coincidence.
 With a deeper understanding of Egypt's history through secondary sourcesor personal knowledge, the context behind the ads and articles can be better understood.
 (P.G.M.
-Dickinson's _The Sun Insurance Office, 1710-1960: The History of Two and a Half Centuries of British Insurance._ is a good place to start.)
+Dickinson's _The Sun Insurance Office, 1710-1960: The History of Two and a Half Centuries of British Insurance_ is a good place to start.)

 ##### The Financial Context